MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Set-ReFSDedupScrubSchedule.md

 ## DESCRIPTION

 The `Set-ReFSDedupScrubSchedule` cmdlet sets the deduplication scrub schedule on the specified ReFS volume.
-The scrub schedule specifies when and how often scrub jobs are run on the volume to check for and repair any data corruption.
+The scrub schedule specifies when and how often scrub jobs are run on the volume.

 ## EXAMPLES